-The Heat Blaster system (Dragon’s Breath™) is designed to be located above guests in a theater, or a ride path and release an intense blast of hot air.
+The Heat Blaster (Dragon’s Breath™) is a Hot Air Cannon system is designed to be located above guests in a theater, or a ride path and release an intense blast of hot air.

 The system uses compressed air and an industrial heat tube to produce the heat blast.
-The Heat Blaster stays hot with a constant low level of air flowing through it, until the Heat Blaster is activated and compressed air is blasted through the nozzle, thus blasting heat at the guests almost instantly.
-When the Heat Blaster is de-activated, the system almost instantly cuts off the heat the guests feel.
-The Heat Blaster then goes into “ready” mode awaiting the next “go” signal.
+The Heat Blaster Hot Air Cannon stays hot with a constant low level of air flowing through it, until the Heat Blaster Hot Air Cannon is activated and compressed air is blasted through the nozzle, thus blasting heat at the guests almost instantly.
+When the Heat Blaster Cannon is de-activated, the system almost instantly cuts off the heat the guests feel.
+The Heat Blaster Cannon then goes into “ready” mode awaiting the next “go” signal.

 Note: The specifications listed below are specific to our standard product.
 Pricing and specifications could vary depending upon customer’s needs.

-- Scenic elements needed to disguise the Heat Blaster will be provided by others
+- Scenic elements needed to disguise the Heat Blaster Hot Air Cannon will be provided by others

 - The overhead mounting locations are adequate for the hanging load

-- There is adequate area around the Heat Blaster for proper air flow
+- There is adequate area around the Heat Blaster Hot Air Cannon for proper air flow

 - The facility HVAC system will be able to handle the added heat load